Energy-Based Models for Continual Learning: Experiments

-\textbf{EBM training objective on existing approaches.} Our proposed energy-based training objective is simple and can also be directly applied to existing CL approaches.
-We test this by modifying the training objective of baseline models to that of our proposed energy objective, which computes the softmax normalization only over class labels in the current training batch.
-In \tbl{tab:new_train_strategy}, we find that our proposed objective significantly improves the performance of different CL methods.
-This is because the new training objective does not suppress the probability of old classes when improving the probability of new classes.
-Our training objective provides an orthogonal direction to tackle the CL problem and is simple to implement on existing CL approaches.
+\textbf{Contrastive divergence training objective on existing approaches.} The proposed contrastive divergence training objective is simple and can also be directly applied to existing CL approaches.
+We test this by modifying the training objective of baseline models to that of our proposed contrastive divergence objective, which computes the softmax normalization only over the ground truth class $y$ and a negative class $i$ sampled from the current training batch: $\mathcal{L}_{\text{SBC\_CD}}(\rvx,y) = -[f_{\boldsymbol{\theta}}(\rvx)]_{y} + [f_{\boldsymbol{\theta}}(\rvx)]_{i}$.
+We only modify their training objective without changing their model architectures.
+In \tbl{tab:new_train_strategy}, we find that our proposed training objective (CD Objective) significantly improves the performance of different CL methods.
+This is because the contrastive divergence objective does not suppress the probability of old classes when improving the probability of new classes.
+Our training objective is simple to implement on existing CL approaches.